Cameron Harper (footballer): Career

 Harper was recalled from his loan following Jamie McCart's departure to St Johnstone, which left the club with few defenders.

+On 14 June 2024, Harper signed for EFL League Two side, Carlisle United for an undisclosed fee.

 International career

 On 25 May 2021, Harper received his first international call up for the Scotland U-21 squad alongside Inverness teammates Robbie Deas, Daniel MacKay and Roddy MacGregor.